When Is Medicare Open Enrollment?

 Project income you can’t outlive—useful for planning Medicare premiums and healthcare costs.

-• Missing deadlines: Most changes must be submitted by Dec 7 for Jan 1 start.
+Missing deadlines: Most changes must be submitted by Dec 7 to start Jan 1.
+Waiting until the last week can limit time to verify networks and prescriptions.

 FAQs: Medicare Open Enrollment